Don't Get Scammed After a Disaster

 - Act prudently to prevent further loss to your property.
 Insurance policies may not cover ensuing damage to your property if you have not taken reasonable steps to protect against subsequent property damage.

 - Do not rush into repairs or rebuilding without first considering all your alternatives.
 Before choosing a contractor, make sure the contractor is licensed by contacting the Contractors State License Board (CSLB) in your area.
 Call the CSLB toll free at 1-800-321- 2752 to check a contractor’s license or get further information on home and property repairs, or log onto the internet and acces their web site at www.cslb.ca.gov for further information.

 - Try to settle your claim directly with your insurance company before hiring a public adjuster or an attorney.
-Your insurer provides an adjuster at no charge to you.
 Ask your insurance agent or company representative to help you with your claim, and don’t be afraid to ask questions.
 If you decide to work directly with your insurer, you still have the right to hire a third-party professional (public adjuster or lawyer) to help you.

 - If you hire a public adjuster to help you with a claim, be certain that the adjuster is licensed.
 Call the California Department of Insurance (CDI) for licensing verification and for other information about public adjusters.
 Call the State, County or other local bar association for information about a prospective attorney.
 Public adjusters and lawyers will usually require a percentage of the claim settlement for their services.
 It is important that you understand what services are being provided and the fees that will be charged by both adjusters and lawyers.
 Ask your friends, relatives, or business associates for the names of well-regarded professionals in your community.